-In addition, given that habitats in the city limits represent a very small proportion of the total amount of habitat available to any species, differences in the availability or distribution of habitats in the city would be unlikely to result in any appreciable impacts on regional populations of plants or animals in areas in and near Seattle.
-Based on these considerations, none of the alternatives would be expected to result in impacts that would reduce the likelihood that populations of native plant or animal species would persist in or near Seattle survival or recovery of a plant or animal species in the wild.
+In addition, given that habitats in the city limits represent a very small proportion of the total amount of habitat available to any species, differences in the availability or distribution of habitats in the city would be unlikely to result in any appreciable impacts on regional populations of plants or animals.
+Based on these considerations, none of the alternatives would be expected to result in impacts that would reduce the likelihood of survival or recovery of a plant or animal species in the wild.